44javi/Azure_Data_Platform/README.md

 │       ├── variables.tf
 │       └── outputs.tf
 ├── module_blocks.tf              # Core configuration to orchestrate modules
-├── provider.tf                   # Azure providers
+├── provider.tf                   # Azure and Databricks providers
 ├── variables.tf                  # Variables for the project
 ├── variables.auto.tfvars         # Default values for variables
 ├── management_resources.tf       # For resources that apply to all modules